A BRIEF HISTORY OF DUDLEY

 Dudley began as a Saxon village.
 It was originally called Dudda's leah.
 The Saxon word leah meant a clearing in a forest.
 Dudley later became known as the capital of the Black Country.

 In the 11th century a castle was built at Dudley.
-At first it was made of wood but in the 12th century it was rebuilt in stone.
-In 1647 after the civil war between king and parliament Dudley castle was 'slighted' or damaged to prevent it ever being used by the royalists.
+At first, it was made of wood but in the 12th century, it was rebuilt in stone.
+In 1647 after the civil war between king and parliament Dudley castle was 'slighted' or damaged to prevent it from ever being used by the royalists.
 A fire damaged the remains of Dudley Castle in 1750.
 In the Middle Ages Dudley also had a priory or small monastery nearby.